-Notes: Table shows coefficient estimates from regressions of natural logarithm of house price on covariates.
-Covariates include age, logarithm of area, postal region and time fixed effect in all columns.
-Columns (1) to (3) include Mehr which is a dummy variable that turns on for transactions in Mehr postal regions after the first Mehr unit is delivered.
-In addition to Mehr dummy, columns (4) to (6) include Near which is a dummy variable that turns on for transactions in postal regions neighboring Mehr postal regions after the first Mehr unit is delivered.
-Columns (2) and (5) include city by year fixed effects.
-Columns (3) and (6) include city by time fixed effects.
-Standard errors are corrected for clustering at the postal regions and reported in parentheses. \, \\, \\\ represent significance of estimated coefficients respectively at 10%, 5%, and 1% level.
+Notes: Table 5 shows coefficient estimates from regressions of natural logarithm of house prices on covariates.
+Covariates include age, logarithm of area, postal region, and time fixed effect in all columns.
+In the first two columns, we drop transactions that occur after October 2013 when the transaction of Mehr housing units became legal.
+In columns (3) and (4), we drop transactions with durations lower than the difference between the date of transaction and Mehr housing construction and are also located in the Mehr postal region.
+In columns (5) and (6), we drop transactions with durations lower than the difference between the date of transactions with durations lower than the difference between the date of transactions in postal regions.
+Columns (2), (4), and (6) include "near," which is a dummy variable that turns on for transactions in postal regions neighboring Mehr postal regions after the first Mehr unit is delivered.
+Standard errors are corrected for clustering at the postal regions and reported in parentheses. , , represent significance of estimated coefficients respectively at the ten, five, and one percent levels.